Genetic Research a Key Ingredient to Precision Health

 Cryogenic and Minus 80 freezers with multiple power backups and 24-hour monitoring store samples used in research on mental health; cancer of the head, neck and skin; cardiovascular, kidney, inflammatory bowel and lung disease; and metabolic disorders.

-“Understanding the difference between you and me from a precision health perspective comes down the information contained in our biospecimens,” said Blanc, director of the biorepository.
+“Understanding the difference between you and me from a precision health perspective comes down to the information contained in our biospecimens,” said Blanc, director of the biorepository.

 Cutting Lead Time